Subaru XV Crosstrek Review

 Other SUVs to Consider

-The 2014 Subaru XV Crosstrek seats five and comes standard with all-wheel drive.
-A 2.0-liter, four-cylinder engine and a five-speed manual transmission are standard, and a CVT is optional.
-There are two available trims: Premium and Limited.
+The 2015 Subaru XV Crosstrek seats five and comes standard with all-wheel drive.
+A 2.0-liter, four-cylinder engine and a five-speed manual transmission are standard, and a continuously variable transmission (CVT) is optional.
+There are three available trims: 2.0i, 2.0i Premium and 2.0i Limited.
 The Subaru XV Crosstrek Hybrid is reviewed separately.
-The XV Crosstrek was an all-new model for 2013 and hasn’t changed much since then, so this overview uses applicable research and reviews from the 2013 and 2014 model years.
+Aside from a new base trim and minor interior technology updates, the XV Crosstrek hasn’t changed much since its debut in 2013.
+As a result, this overview uses applicable research and reviews from the 2013 through 2015 model years.

 Next Steps: Subaru XV Crosstrek